 Is it possible to have EQ the “Goldilocks” way: not too much, not too little, but just right?

-The beauty of the EQ-i as a coaching tool is it allows for such clear handles on these behaviors—what do you do and practice if you are trying to step more effectively into Self-Regard?
-How do you do you get Self-Regard “just right?”
+The beauty of the EQ-i as a coaching tool is it allows for such clear handles on these behaviors—what do you do and practice if you are trying to step more effectively into Assertiveness?
+How do you do you get Assertiveness “just right?”

-- When shaking hands, be gentle, and apply as much pressure—no more and no less–as he/she is applying to yours
+- When introducing yourself, look the person in the eye, state your name and smile, and shake hands, applying as much pressure—no more and no less–as he/she is applying to yours